Ingredients

 ¼ tsp salt

-50g slightly salted butter , chilled, cut in small pieces
+50g slightly salted butter , chilled, cut in small

 25g golden caster sugar